-However, once the anesthetic has worn off, your tooth will feel sensitive but will be back to normal in no time.
+However, once the anesthetic has worn off, your tooth will feel sensitive but return to normal in no time.
 Using toothpaste for sensitive teeth will help until everything is back on track.

 How Long do Tooth-Colored Fillings Last?

-Many people don’t know that white fillings do need to be replaced.
-Their life expectancy is between 5-7 years, but they can last longer than that.
+Many people don’t know that white fillings need to be replaced.
+Their life expectancy is 5-7 years, but they can last longer.

 Are There Any Risks?

 The most common known risk when it comes to composite fillings is that they cannot contact water.
-If it gets wet before it has had enough time to set, it will fail.
-This is why some dentists use something called a dental dam, which isolates the tooth from any contamination.
+It will fail if it gets wet before it has had enough time to set.
+This is why some dentists use a dental dam, which isolates the tooth from contamination.